pengpeng-yu/FastPCC/README.md

 The first link provides binaries of tmc3 and pc_error built on Ubuntu 16.04 with `-O3 -march=x86-64`.
 Place them in the `bin` folder, and run `chmod u+x bin/tmc3 bin/pc_error` to make the files executable.
 For detailed compilation instructions, please refer to [BUILD.md](BUILD.md).

+The first link also provides the file lists of each dataset, which is **necessary** for data retrieval.
+If your datasets are stored in directories other than the `datasets` folder, it is recommended to create soft links to point to these datasets.

+For training on ShapeNet dataset, you need to run `python scripts/shapenet_mtls.py` to prevent Open3D from loading textures, which may cause errors.
+See [Known issues](#Known-issues).

 ## Train / Test